crudelios/easyav1/README.md

 - Only WebM containers, AV1 video and Vorbis audio are supported
 - By default, only 8bpc video is supported.
 If you want 16bpc support, please run cmake with `-Dbitdepths=All`
 - The provided player only supports the 8 bit yuv420 picture format.
 Other formats will be ignored.
-- No multithreading is used for the decoder loop (note: dav1d has its own multithreading which is enabled)
 - The decoding is done using software, even if there's hardware decoding support for AV1

 Also, despite all the claimed simplicity, the code is still a bit on the large side: expect an increase of about 2MB to your executable (or 3MB if 16bpc is enabled).